bestofjs/bestofjs-weekly/data/collections/stories/story-095.md

 type Project = zod.TypeOf<typeof ProjectSchema>
 ```

-One more thing: besides the invisible enemy that spreads fear all over the world, the biggest news of the week for the JavaScript community is the [acquisition of NPM by GitHub](https://github.blog/2020-03-16-npm-is-joining-github/)... owned by Microsoft.
+One more thing: besides the invisible enemy that spreads fear all over the world, the biggest news of the week for the JavaScript community is the [acquisition of NPM by GitHub](https://github.blog/2020-03-16-npm-is-joining-github/).

-The release of long-awaited features like "workspaces" should benefit from this new giant.
+With this merger comes exciting new planned features such as support for [“Workspaces”](https://github.com/npm/rfcs/blob/de8d71c0453f5cf443d3ef2f47e313f12dd6aaf9/accepted/0000-workspaces.md) and other improvements!